jace-ys/lab-automation/services/ot-builder/src/protocols/PlateTransfer/README.md

 ## Spec

-This protocol is a well-based protocol and thus expects a list of `spec` objects containing the following parameters:
+This protocol is a plate-based protocol and thus expects a list of `spec` objects containing the following parameters:

 - `volume (int)`: amount in uL to transfer from the source plate to the corresponding well in the destination plate